JC118711/BFOR643-VirusTotal-IR-Analysis/README.md

 #### Core Features:

-- Accepts input IOCs (file hashes, IPs, domains)
+- Accepts a list of IOCs as input (file hashes, IPs, domains)
+- Processes multiple IOCs sequentially using iteration
+- Automatically determines IOC type (IP, domain, or file hash)
 - Sends API requests to VirusTotal
 - Extracts detection statistics:
   - Malicious
   - Suspicious
   - Harmless
   - Undetected
+- Assigns risk levels (HIGH, MEDIUM, LOW) based on malicious detection counts
 - Outputs results to a CSV file

-*(Teammate: describe any additional functionality such as loops, filtering, or error handling)*

 ### 🔹 API Interaction

 The script interacts with the VirusTotal API by:

 1. Authenticating using an API key
-2. Sending requests for each IOC
+2. Sending HTTP GET requests to VirusTotal v3 endpoints:
+  - /ip_address/{ip}
+  - /domains/{domains}
+  - /files/{hash}
-3. Receiving and parsing JSON responses
+4. Receiving and parsing JSON responses
-4. Extracting relevant detection statistics
+5. Extracting relevant detection statistics

 *(Teammate: specify how requests are made — e.g., Python libraries used, API endpoints, request format)*

 ### 🔹 Data Processing & Output

-- Each IOC is processed individually
+- Each IOC is processed individually using iteration
 - Results are formatted into rows containing:
   - IOC value
-  - IOC type
+  - IOC type (IP, domain, or file hash)
-  - Detection counts
+  - Detection counts (malicious, suspicious, harmless, undetected)
+- Enriches data by assigning a risk level (HIGH, MEDIUM, LOW) based on malicious detection counts
+- Results are sorted by malicious detection count in descending order
 - Output is saved as a `.csv` file in the `results/` folder

 *(Teammate: explain how data is structured or formatted in the CSV file)*

 ### 🔹 Visualization

-Detection results are visualized to support analysis.
+- Detection results are visualized to support analysis

-Possible visualizations include:
-- Pie charts showing counts for Malicious, Suspicious, Harmless, Undetected
+- Generates pie charts for each IOC showing counts for Malicious, Suspicious, Harmless, Undetected
-- Distribution of detection counts across IOC types

-*(Teammate: describe what visualizations were created and what tools/libraries were used)*
+- Filters out zero-value detection categories for cleaner and more readable visualizations
+- Color-codes results (malicious = red, suspicious = yellow, harmless = green, undetected = gray)

 ### 🔹 Workflow

 The overall workflow of the project is as follows:

 1. Collect IOCs from malware sample
-2. Input IOCs into the Python script
+2. Provide IOCs as input (manually defined list or external file)
 3. Query VirusTotal API for each IOC
 4. Extract detection results
 5. Save results to CSV